 For clustered servers, WebLogic Server enables you to migrate a failing server to a new machine, including the Transaction Recovery Service.
 When the server migrates to another machine, it must be able to locate the transaction log records to complete or recover transactions.
 Transaction log records are stored in the default persistent store for the server.
 If you plan to migrate clustered servers in the event of a failure, you must set up the default persistent store so that it stores records in a shared storage system that is accessible to any potential machine to which a failed migratable server might be migrated.
 For highest reliability, use a shared storage solution that is itself highly available-for example, a storage area network (SAN).

-For information about server migration, see Server-level Migration in Using WebLogic Server Clusters.
+For information about server migration, see "Whole Server Migration" in Oracle Fusion Middleware Using Clusters for Oracle WebLogic Server.

 For more information about setting default persistent store options, see: